 During 2011, the Foundation entered into a non-cancellable operating lease with a related party for the Foundation's operating facilities through December 31, 2020.
-Rent expense for the year ended December 31, 2019 and 2018, totaled \$131,964 and \$128,244, respectively, under this agreement.
 The lease payment was increased in April 2014, when the Foundation relocated to new space within its existing location.
-The monthly payments will be adjusted on an annual basis by the increase, if any, in the Consumer Price Index.
-The minimum lease payment for the facility is \$134,352 for the year ending December 31, 2020.
+The monthly payments were adjusted on an annual basis by the increase, if any, in the Consumer Price Index.
+Rent expense for the year ended December 31, 2020 and 2019, totaled \$134,352 and \$131,964, respectively, under this agreement.